VertigoRay/LTEC5220.ray.pillers.us/_posts/2018-11-24-ad-group-requests.md

 You should have evaluated if the requestor is the manager of that AD group; which he is.

-*Bonus:* Learner should also evaluate all AD objects and determine if Chucky was listed as the manager of anything.
+*Bonus:* You should also evaluate all AD objects and determine if Chucky was listed as the manager of anything.
 </div>

 ## New Technician – KVM Access